 If you have a complex divorce, it’s critical to consider the mediator’s experience and seek out a mediator who has regularly been involved in high-conflict, high-net-worth, complex type of divorces, as well as the trial aspect of divorces that are complex.

-In other words, when you hire someone to help divide up a $100 million state, that person needs to understand the components involved with complex property division.
+In other words, when you hire someone to help divide up a $100 million estate, that person needs to understand the components involved with complex property division.
 Mediators with that type of experience typically charge more for their services.
 We understand that “How much do mediators cost?” is a valid concern for many people.
 However, the cost of a mediator’s services should be less of a concern compared to how capable the mediator can be in helping you come to an agreeable resolution in your type of case.

 Do I need an attorney for divorce mediation?
 I don’t want to pay legal fees